 If you can’t write the whole list in one go, that’s OK.
 Leave it and go back to it later and aim for 100 again.
 Push yourself until your list contains 100 items.

-If you need to talk to others about what they would want others to think about them, do it.
+If you need to talk to others about what they would want people to think about them, do it.
 Talking to others can give great ideas and great insights.
 Remember, the process is important, not just the outcome.

 This list does not mean that everyone in your life thinks the same about you.
 If one person in your life thinks that about you, it’s enough.
 It means you were able to trigger those thoughts in one person.
 One person could see this thing in you.